Skip to Main Content

 Scholarly / Peer-reviewed

-A scholarly journal, sometimes called a research journal, is a periodical that contains articles written by scholars and experts in a particular subject field.
+A scholarly journal article, sometimes called a research or peer-reviewed article, is written by scholars and experts in a particular subject field.
 Your professors are scholars in the discipline they teach.
-Because these articles are written by experts for other experts, they contain technical and specialized vocabulary (jargon).

 A scholar prepares an article and submits it to a journal.
 A review process, known as peer review, requires submitted articles to be reviewed by other scholarly peers (or equals) to determine if an article should be published.
 When it works properly, the peer review process should ensure that only high-quality articles are published in a journal.